kahchoong/Inverse-Optimization-Algorithms-for-High-Strain-Rate-Problems/README.md

-# ABAQUS-coupled-Optimization-Algorithms
-Houses my public codebase for my PhD work on solving an inverse problem for characterizing high-strain rate data
+# Inverse problem to resolve high-strain rate plasticity behavior of materials from dynamic experimental data